Does My Guy Friend Like Me? Signs He May Be Interested

 For example, talk to other friends who know your guy friend and understand how much fun the two of you have together.
 Ask for their opinion about how he'll react, and if he feels the same way.
 If any of your guy friends have experienced similar situations, they may be able to give insight into how a guy starts talking about his feelings and what it means when a guy likes you.

-Get dating advice in online therapy
+Exploring dating concerns in therapy

 While it can be beneficial to reach out to trusted friends and family for guidance, especially when you're unsure if a guy friend likes you or if it's just a friend-like connection, a licensed therapist can assess your situation through a professional and unbiased lens.
 They can provide you with a safe, nonjudgmental space in which you can express and analyze your feelings.
 They may also be able to help you with other issues that might be contributing to nervousness or hesitation around romantic relationships with other guys, such as low self-esteem or a lack of strong communication skills.